GuangTianLi/configalchemy/README.rst

-The Python micro framework for building gPRC application.
+The Settings and Configuration on ideal practices for app development.

 * Free software: MIT license